 Shaking, the viewfinder in front of her eyes, removing her from the realness of the room, Janice focused on Banks.
-Once she had done so she outstretched her free hand and gave him the thumbs up.
+Once she had done so she outstretched her free hand.

 “If my theory is correct then the gun, will not go off and I will be one step closer to becoming immortal.
 Then, then it won’t matter.”